Steelers–Titans rivalry: 1970s

-The rivalry didn't initially pick up steam, as the Steelers were starting to become a powerhouse in the NFL during the 1970s while the Oilers collapsed completely.
-However, the Oilers became a contender in the latter part of the decade and challenged the Steelers to division and conference supremacy.
-Unlike other rivalries such as the one between the Steelers and Browns that was based on the close proximity between the two teams and was more fan-driven, the rivalry between the Steelers and the Oilers/Titans franchise was driven on personal hatred between the two teams, much like the concurrent rivalry the Steelers had with the Oakland Raiders or the rivalry with the Baltimore Ravens decades later.
+The rivalry initially lacked intensity, as the Steelers were emerging as a dominant force in the NFL during the 1970s, while the Oilers struggled significantly.
+However, the dynamic shifted in the latter part of the decade, when the Oilers developed into a competitive team and began challenging the Steelers for both division and conference supremacy.
+Unlike rivalries such as that between the Steelers and Browns, which were fueled largely by geographic proximity and fan engagement, the rivalry between the Steelers and the Oilers was characterized by a strong mutual dislike between the teams.

-The two teams met in the AFC Championship Game two years in a row at Three Rivers Stadium, with the Steelers dominating the "Luv Ya Blue" Oilers 34–5.
+The two teams met in the AFC Championship Game two years in a row at Three Rivers Stadium, with the Steelers dominating the "Luv Ya Blue" Oilers 34–5 in 1978.
 The Steelers were expecting a closer encounter in the 1979 AFC Championship Game, which was marred by a controversial call in the third quarter when quarterback Dan Pastorini threw a pass to wide receiver Mike Renfro in the end zone.
 It was ruled incomplete, despite television replays clearly showing Renfro having possession of the ball with both feet in the end zone; even Steelers radio commentator Myron Cope thought it was a touchdown.
 The Oilers had to settle for a field goal, and the Steelers would go on to win 27–13; the game itself would spark the debate on whether or not the NFL should have instant replay, which would go into effect for the 1986 NFL season.